The New York Times recently published an article about collagen titled, Those Buzzy New Collagen Products Are Risky Business.

 Since many of these collagen products include a variety of other ingredients, including biotin and hyaluronic acid, it can be difficult to pinpoint what’s actually triggering a negative reaction.

 Our products DO NOT contain anything except food, there are no added extract or chemicals.
 Many collagen products DO add a variety of other ingredients to their formula.
 But, we don’t.
 And we won’t.
-We believe in keeping it clean so we don’t add tryptophan to our collagen and we don’t add vitamins and minerals to our collagen.
+We believe in keeping it clean, so we don’t attempt to make collagen a “complete” protein by adding synthetic tryptophan and we don’t add vitamins/minerals to our collagen — more about collagen and vitamin C.

 We also certainly do not add sugar and none of our products (including our flavored collagen) have carbs.